Read on to find out more about hyperopia.

 – Cataract Surgery (‘4-in-1’ surgery that treats cataract, myopia, hyperopia, astigmatism, and presbyopia/lao hua)

-A trained eye doctor will be able to examine your eyes and recommend a suitable treatment option based on your eye condition and lifestyle requirements.
+An eye specialist will be able to examine your eyes and recommend a suitable treatment option based on your eye condition and lifestyle requirements.